 The Suntech Grayce II is a very nice keiryu rod that could double as a honryu tenkara rod

-Thinking back over last year, two fish stand out.
+Thinking back to 2015, two fish stand out.
 One was my largest trout caught to date on a fixed line rod, a very nice 19.5" rainbow.
 The other was my first ever shorthead redhorse sucker.

 Although the redhorse was shorter at 17 inches, it put up a much, much better fight - by far the best of the year.
 I was really very surprised.
 I remember once reading a comment from a guy who said he had nothing against trout, but he was quite upset that so many nice redhorse streams were closed to fishing when trout were out of season.

 I was in Wisconsin's Driftless region, which is epic trout water, but after catching the redhorse, I understand his sentiments completely.